caffeine-storm/stream-setup/readme.md

 		- fix: make everything fixedwidth
 		- fix: align list items to the right
 - 'j + space' ==> ' + space' ...
 O_o
+- when repeating, we're erasing the key for the repeat counter O_O !! _if_ font size is increased ...